10. Introducing Data Frames

 10.1.3.
 Index

-Another important class is Index
+Another important class is called Index

 df.index # row labels